janmayer/talks/stable-diffusion/stable-diffusion.md

 ## My Takeways

 - Not easy, but a lot of fun
-  - Many duds / fails, many reruns required
+  - Many duds / fails, many reruns required.
+(RNGesus)
   - Worse than Midjourney, but Control is great
-  - Problems: Lack of Imagination + PC 💩
+  - Problems: Lack of Imagination + PC
-- SD 1.5 base model sucks
+- SD 1.5 base model = 🔥 🗑
   - derivative models okay-ish
   - +Loras, +ADetailer, +HiRes Fix
 - SDXL much better - and much slower